ksalpern/gnss-ed-testcase/README.md

 ## Short task description

 - This task required me to create a learning application with two pages: a page for courses (Home) and a page for viewing a lesson (Lesson).
-The [API](https://www.postman.com/aninix/workspace/genesis-front-end-school/overview) for the application is provided, and I forked it into my Postman account to work on it.
+The [API](https://www.postman.com/aninix/workspace/genesis-front-end-school/overview) for the application is provided, and I forked it into my **Postman** account to work on it.

-- The application has a good user interface, I used TailwindCSS for a fully responsive and mobile-first design but the code is the more important part here.
+- The application has a good user interface, I used **TailwindCSS** for a fully **responsive** and **mobile-first** design but the code is the more important part here.

 - On the course (Home) page, I displayed the last 10 courses, each containing the course title, course photo, number of lessons, skills, and rating.
-The page shows 10 courses and includes pagination.
+The page shows 10 courses and includes **pagination**.
 Additionally, when the user hovers over a course, a video without sound plays!

 - On the lesson page, the first video of the course is displayed, along with course details and a list of lessons.
 When the user clicks on a lesson that is not locked, the current video will open and the user should understand which lesson they are viewing.
 If a lesson is locked, it will be shown as such to the user.
 Additionally, there are two additional features I implemented: